 “We worked systematically through the different markets and identified organisations such as photography associations that we could work with,” continues Matt.
 “We plotted our user journeys and identified all the pain points properly.
 There was a lightbulb moment when we realised there was a huge market amongst professionals such as wedding photographers, who have to be able to react to changes of plan very quickly.
 These were people we had never focused on before, and now we could get them to test LOKI.
 We learnt so much from that testing process, it created a window into new environments that we would not have otherwise had access to.”

 When we did our video pitch at the design camp we scripted the whole thing.
-One of the mentors, Mark Elliot, sat down with us the night before and basically called out the marketing nonsense.Matt Marais, LOKI One
+One of the mentors, Mark Elliot, sat down with us and basically called out the marketing nonsense.Matt Marais, LOKI One

 Matt and his partners have big ambitions.
 They would like to scale up their team and develop LOKI into a go-to brand, one that people are proud to own.
 They are continuing to build their community – their Facebook page is core to the product and the community around it.
 “We have people messaging us directly from Facebook about the product and their experiences of it.
 We gather most of our feedback in this way and are able to act on it between production runs – that’s the beauty of the modular design.
 We don’t have lots of money for advertising.
 Instead we are building up a loyal following who can spread the word for us, using things like YouTube as a kind of modern day equivalent to more traditional marketing techniques.”